mozilla/nunjucks/docs/templating.md

 ### title

-Make the first letter of the string uppercase
+Make the first letter of the string uppercase:

 **Input**